yeehongchew/MKEL1123_Group02/milestone1/README.md

-# Milestone 1 - STM Familiarization
+# Milestone 1 - STM32 Familiarization
-**Objective:** Familiarizing NUCLEO-F410RB Board with STM32CubeIDE by blinking the internal LED for 1 second.
+**Objective:** To familiarize NUCLEO-F410RB Board with STM32CubeIDE by blinking the internal LED for 1 second.

 ## Nucleo-F410RB Development Board